 If a household was marked as “Inactive” on the Housing Priority List and contacts the housing crisis response system, including outreach workers, drop-in centers, shelters, meal lines, etc., they are moved from “Inactive” to “Active” status.
 These households can be referred to openings in housing projects once they have returned to “Active” status.
 Depending on the age of their previous assessment, their return to “Active” may include a re-assessment of their vulnerability.
 A household can move back and forth between “Active” and “Inactive” statuses as many times as possible until they are housed.

 The Active Households Policy is a critical component in maintaining a Housing Priority List in real time.
-It ensures that the list is up-to-date and that the community is focusing on households that are actively needing to be connected to housings.
-This allows each region to maintain a dynamic CE system.
+It ensures that the list is up-to-date and that the community is focusing on households that are actively needing to be connected to housing.
+This allows each region to maintain a dynamic CE system

 Regions are expected to manage a household’s Active/Inactive status in HMIS.
 Regions may appoint a CEPE member, to review and maintain an Active/Inactive statuses in HMIS.
 Monthly CEPE or Case Conferencing meetings can be a setting to discuss households’ Active/Inactive statuses, such as the location of a household in real-time.
 A household’s Active/Inactive status should reflect their most recent activity found in HMIS and during these meetings.
 Any HMIS user can add and update an “Active” or “Inactive” status using the “Services” menu.
 There are several types of “Active” and “Inactive” statuses, which are further described in the “Active/Inactive Statuses” section.